 Citizens of countries outside the EU/EEA can apply to have their pension premium reimbursed if/when they choose to return to their home country.

 All employees have the option of making agreement with employer on additional pension savings "séreignarsparnaður".
-With such an agreement the employer pays the same additional percentage as the employee, for example employee pays 2%, 3% or 4% in additional savings and employer pays 2%.
+With such an agreement the employer pays additional percentage as well, but maximum 2%.
+For example employee pays 2%, 3% or 4% in additional savings and employer pays 2%.

 Application - Agreement on Additional Pension Savings.